 In addition to a balanced background of both operations and development, Charles has a full range of environmental permitting experience.
 He has prepared numerous permit applications, including several in the challenging California environment.
 He has also administered and amended permits at existing facilities.

 Charles is an accomplished writer with over 20 published articles in fishing and boating magazines.
 He brings this skill to his consulting work, preparing clear, concise specifications and reports.
+Contact Charles.

-Martin, Alan (Power Generation, Pulp & Paper, Forestry, Mining, Oil Sands, Aquaculture, and Environmental industries)-Canada
+Martin, Alan (Power Generation, Pulp & Paper, Forestry, Mining, Oil Sands, Aquaculture, and Environmental industries) - Canada

 Alan leads and manages the Vancouver office of our strategic partner, Clean Energy Consulting.
 He has B.A.Sc., Bio Resource Engineering and is a Professional Project Engineer and Manager with 24 years’ experience and is a Member of APEGBC and APEGA, and a Licensee with NAPEGG.
 Alan excels at conducting in depth systems research and providing optimal engineering solutions; with proven success at leading and managing engineering and business teams.
 Alan has a proven track record of exceeding client expectations, understanding the needs of all stakeholders, and providing viable solutions within challenging project budget and schedule constraints.
+Contact Alan.

 Mayer, Zsuzsa (Pyrolysis, Biomass, Biochar and Biofuel Characterization, Analysis & Advanced Process Optimization) - United Kingdom

 Zsuzsa has an M.Sc. and a Ph.D. in Chemical Engineering and Applied Chemistry.
 She is a chartered chemical engineer and scientist specializing in intermediate and fast pyrolysis, and an analytical chemist specializing in biomass characterization (energy crops, micro algae, industrial and agriculture waste etc.), bio-oil characterization (physical, chemical and fuel properties) and char characterization (both for soil and for energy applications).
 Zsuzsa has designed and set up cutting edge laboratories, and published several peer reviewed research papers and patents.
 She is a hands on expert of a very wide range of analytical instruments necessary for the effective support of R&D activities and industrial scale fuel production.
 Zsuzsa is an expert of several advanced statistical methods essential for pyrolysis process optimization, product upgrading and quality control.
 She joined the European Bioenergy Research Institute in 2009 and currently works as a Principal Analytical Chemist and Biofuel Researcher in Oxford, UK.
+Contact Zsuzsa.

 Terry has a Ph.D. in Inorganic Chemistry from The Ohio State University under the direction of Prof Devon Meek.
 He conducted postdoctoral research at the University of Illinois at Urbana-Champaign.
 He has been involved in the renewable fuels and chemicals area for much of his 35 years in R&D. Terry invented the Oxygen Transport Membrane process for the in situ separation of oxygen from air for the production of syngas from natural gas, and led a multinational industrial technical team to develop and scale up the process.
 He has authored 20 refereed publications and has been granted more than 60 US Patents as well as numerous international patents.
 He has experience in biomass upgrading, natural gas conversion, solid oxide fuel cells, algae production, and chemicals process development.
 Terry worked at BP for over twenty years.
 Later, as interim CTO of Anellotech, Terry directed R&D and developed intellectual property for Anellotech’s proprietary biomass to aromatics process.
 Then as Chief Scientist at Velocys, he led the team developing microchannel processes for natural gas upgrading and chemicals production, including catalyst development, corrosion resistance, and metals coating.
+Contact Terry.

 David, Vice President, is currently the Energy Practice Leader and Account Executive for IMA.
 He has a Master’s Degree in Safety Management and has been in the insurance industry for over 30 years.
 At IMA since 1994, David directed the Risk Control efforts before becoming an Account Executive.
 At IMA, David is responsible for all marketing in the Alternative Fuels Practice Group.
 He is a Certified Safety Professional, Certified Insurance Counselor, Certified Risk Manager, Chartered Property Casualty Underwriter, Associate Marine Insurance Manager, and Associate Loss Control Manager, and is on the faculty of Certified Risk Manager’s International.
+Contact Dave.

 Hugh has a B.S. in Chemistry from Harvey Mudd College, an M.S. in Chemical Engineering from the University of So.
 California, and a Ph.D. in Chemical Engineering from Rensselaer Polytechnic Institute.
 He is a registered professional engineer in Massachusetts.
 Hugh is a recognized technical/technology expert in biochar and activated carbon, having designed and commercialized patented technologies for their production.
 He is a leading authority on biochar properties and characterization.
 In addition to a consulting career in activated carbon, Hugh was the director of biochar research for an emerging pyrolysis venture in Canada.
 He continues to have a high profile in the biochar research community, having written several publications and authored three chapters in the book, “The Biochar Revolution”.
 Hugh has over thirty years experience in process chemistry and engineering, industrial R&D, and scale-up of new technologies.
+Contact Hugh.